 First published on the web: 15 Aug 2012

-Funding: Alberta Ingenuity Nanotechnology Scholarship to Y.S.
+Funding: NSERC Discovery and Alberta Ingenuity Nanotechnology Scholarship to Y.S.

 PDF version